 Janelia Research Campus

-Dr. Jayaraman is a group leader at the Janelia Farm Research Campus.
+Dr. Jayaraman is a group leader at the Janelia Research Campus.

 Vivek Jayaraman is interested in understanding how sensory and motor information is represented, integrated, and transformed by ensembles of neurons in the brain to enable appropriate actions.
 His lab uses a combination of experimental and computational techniques to explore sensorimotor processing in the central brain of Drosophila.
 Their goal is to establish causal links between computation in such circuits and the insect's behavioral decisions.

 Why would an aerospace engineer study the fruit fly?
-The fly may be an impressive flying machine, but what attracts Janelia Lab Head Vivek Jayaraman to the insect is its brain.
+The fly may be an impressive flying machine, but what attracts Janelia Group Leader Vivek Jayaraman to the insect is its brain.

 "I took the scenic route to neuroscience," is how this engineer-turned-scientist puts it.
 As an undergraduate at the Indian Institute of Technology in Bombay, Vivek found himself drawn to aerospace engineering by the dramatic images of the space shuttle and space travel, "although it was more of a boyhood dream rather than something carefully thought out," he says.
 He stayed in the field long enough to earn a master's degree at the University of Florida, where his research focused on computational simulations of fluid flow.
 Along the way, Vivek became captivated by a different field, artificial intelligence (AI), and began thinking about applying his quantitative skills to problems in that area.